Last updated : October 7, 2024

 Urine test

-The urine test is the most widely used employee drug test on the market.
-Over 90% of the 55 million drug tests performed in 2015 were urine drug tests.
+The urine test has always been the most widely used employee drug testing method.
+Over 90% of the millions of drug tests performed each year are urine drug tests.
 It’s the most cost-effective test on the market and provides accurate results.

 However, because the test requires the privacy of a restroom, drug abusers have the opportunity to tamper with the specimen in some way.
 Some substitute the specimen with synthetic urine or even use a friend’s urine who doesn’t do drugs.

 Many products claim to “cleanse” the body of “toxins.”
 That’s code for masking or removing drug metabolites from the body.
-These claims are false.
+Those claims are false.

 The instructions for these products include drinking specific amounts of water.
 When followed exactly, they may allow someone to slip through the drug test undetected.